SEC & CFTC Whistle Blowing

 Dodd-Frank Wall Street Reform and Consumer Protection Act Representation

-Excerpts From the SEC Whistleblower Rules Which the Meissner Firm Directly Participated in Lobbying the Commission On
+Excerpts From the Current SEC Whistleblower Rules Which the Meissner Firm Directly Participated in Lobbying the Commission Back in 2011

-Well over Two Decades of Legal Experience, Stuart D. Meissner LLC
+Well over Two Decades of Legal Experience, Meissner Associates

 Further, the Dodd-Frank Act has created liability when an employer discharges, demotes, suspends, threatens, harasses, directly or indirectly, or in any other manner discriminates against, a whistleblower in the terms and conditions of employment because of any lawful act done by the whistleblower, whether in providing information to the SEC, initiating, testifying in, or assisting in any investigation or judicial or administrative action of the SEC related to such information.
 If you feel that you have been the victim of discrimination based upon your actions as a whistleblower, the Meissner firm can assist you in pursuing a cause of action against your employer if needed.
 The Act provides that an individual prevailing in such an action may receive relief in the form of (i) reinstatement with the same seniority status that the individual would have had, but for the discrimination, (ii) 2 times the amount of back pay otherwise owed to you, with interest, AND (iii) compensation for litigation costs, expert witness fees, and reasonable attorneys’ fees.